Visitors love San Miguel de Allende, often at first sight

 With temperate weather and wonderful light, described by some as “eternal spring,” many of San Miguel de Allende’s restaurants and bars are located on rooftops, offering beautiful city views, especially at night.
 This is Luna Rooftop Tapas Bar at the Rosewood Resort, perfect for a drink before or after dinner.

 After World War II, many soldiers took advantage of the GI bill and enrolled in art schools in San Miguel, the first of which opened here in 1938.
-There is still a very vibrant arts community with many studios and galleries with working artists and artisans.
+There is still a very vibrant arts community with more than 100 studios and galleries with working artists and artisans whose works range from indigenous to contemporary.

-The Fabrica La Aurora is a center of art and design center housed in a former textile factory.
+The Fabrica La Aurora is a center of art and design center housed in a former textile factory where you can watch artists at work.
+It’s centrally located, only a 15-minute walk from the Main Garden (on-site parking is also available.)
 Additionally, the streets are lined with inviting shops selling all kinds of one-of-a-kind crafts.

 The historic center of San Miguel de Allende encompasses 24 blocks of narrow streets, alleys, and paths without any traffic lights.
 Although the city is quite walkable in terms of distances, the uneven cobblestone streets can be perilous, especially for someone wearing the wrong shoes.
 (Do as I say not as I do!
 Don’t depend on flip-flops or loose sandals.)